WhimsicalNose03/Cannabis-Cash-Crop-or-Crime-Boom-/README.md

 https://www.forbes.com/sites/mikeadams/2018/03/28/california-officials-say-marijuana-legalization-causing-more-violent-crime/#357310d62c3b

-It's a great read, but the tl;dr of it is this:

-Since legalizing Cannabis in 2018, officials in Sonoma County, California report experiencing an uptick in violent crimes.

-In particular they mention a rise in "home invasions, violent crimes and robberies" perpetrated by people coming in from other states.
-The goal of my project is to determine if these "weed pirates" are having any significant impact on crime rates in regions where Cannabis has been legalized.
+In summary, the article alleges that criminals are crossing state borders to snatch up all the Cannabis they can and transport it back to their home state.
+In particular the author mentions a rise in "home invasions, violent crimes and robberies" perpetrated by people coming in from other states.
+The goal of my project is to determine if these "Weed Pirates" are having any significant impact on crime rates in regions where Cannabis has been legalized.

 # Process
-To see the long term effects of legalization I began by looking at crime data from Seattle, since Washington was the first state to fully legalize Cannabis.
-I then gathered data from other cities in an attempt to find one with similar trends in the data.
-I went through several cities before finding that Portland, Oregon would serve as the best comparison.
+To see the long term effects of legalization I began by finding crime data from cities that had fully legalized as test groups and data from cities that had medical programs as controls.
+After digging through several cities I decided to use Seattle as my test and Portland as a control.

 This focus of this project is weed piracy, so I decided to look at crime types I associated with piracy: Homicides, Thefts, Robberies, and Burglaries.